 The Law states that “the right to freedom of peaceful assembly may not be restricted, with the exception of cases established by this Law in the interests of state security, public order, health, protection of the rights and freedoms of others” (Para 2, Article 2).
 It also states that “upon introduction of a state of emergency, martial law, or the legal regime of an anti-terrorist operation for the period of their operation, peaceful assemblies may be prohibited or limited in accordance with the laws of the Republic of Kazakhstan ‘On the state of emergency,’ ‘On the state of war,’ and “‘On countering terrorism’” (Para 4, Article 2).

 Assembly organizers have multiple responsibilities under the Law.
 Some of these are burdensome to implement and broadly defined, such as “require participants in peaceful assemblies to observe public order and the rules for their conduct, as well as to prevent violation of the legislation of the Republic of Kazakhstan” or “create conditions for the safety of participants in peaceful assemblies during their conduct, ensure the safety of buildings, structures, small architectural forms, green spaces, as well as other property.”
 Organizers are also required to conduct the assembly in accordance with the aims specified in the application, within the specified periods, in the specified place, and to keep public order.
-Violations can lead to a fine of up to seventy times the monthly rated index or administrative arrest up to 15 days (Article 488 of the Code on Administrative Offenses).
+Violations can lead to a fine of up to seventy times the monthly rated index or administrative arrest up to 25 days, for legal entities – up to 150 times the monthly rated index (Article 488 of the Code on Administrative Offenses).

 The monthly rated index is an indicator used in Kazakhstan for calculating pensions, grants, and other social payments and for the application of penalties and calculation of taxes and other payments.
-The index grows slightly every year, and in 2020, it is equal to 2,778 Kazakhstani tenge, which is approximately $7.
+The index grows slightly every year, and in 2021it is equal to 2,917 Kazakhstani tenge, which is approximately $7.

 |UN Universal Periodic Review Reports||Seventh session Geneva,12 February 2010|